We spoke with Mark Kennedy, web development manager at Ulster University.

 How do you use Silktide?

-“We had so many issues at the start our approach was to focus on specific checks and flatten that specific issue.
+We had so many issues at the start our approach was to focus on specific checks and flatten that specific issues to a point where we could get good visually indications when new issues were introduced..

 It was a case of interrogating what Silktide was telling us and then going for the low-hanging fruit and attacking those issues.
 When those were crushed, we got to a point where we could see any error spikes.

-Now that the major issues have been cleared we can spot any new ones creeping in and get them fixed straight away.”
+Now that the major issues have been cleared we can spot any new ones creeping in and get them fixed straight away.

 What results did you get with Silktide?

-“When we initially started with Silktide we were sitting around the seventy position on the Silktide Index.
+When we initially started with Silktide we were sitting around the seventies in terms of position on the Silktide Index.

 Ready to get started?